TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 Please upload all the required materials to a GitHub repository and submit the repository link to us via the submission form (https://forms.gle/S367FfxUDcjSKz1Q9).
 The repository should contain:

-- A .txt file: It contains a shared link for downloading e saved model in huggingface format.(Make Sure that the saved model can be downloaded via this shared link)
+- A .txt file: It contains a shared link for downloading your model checkpoints in the huggingface format (make sure that the saved model can be downloaded via this shared link).

-- A .txt file: It contains a shared link for downloading the compiled model (compiled by MLC-MiniCPM).
-(Make Sure that the  compiled model can be downloaded via this shared link)
+- A .txt file: It contains a shared link for downloading the compiled model (compiled by MLC-MiniCPM) (make sure that the compiled model can be downloaded via this shared link).

 - A folder: For the runnable source code of your method as well as a readme for usage explanation.

-- The (wrapped) model definition file (.py) and its configuration file which required by opencompass  for evaluating local model.
+- The (wrapped) model definition file (.py) and its configuration file which are required by opencompass for evaluating your local model.

 - A CSV file: For the evaluated results.
-It should contain scores of CommonsenseQA, BIG-Bench Hard, GSM8K, LongBench, HumanEval, CHID, TruthfulQA , Throughput and GPU memory usage. (.csv).
+It should contain scores of CommonsenseQA, BIG-Bench Hard, GSM8K, LongBench, HumanEval, CHID, TruthfulQA, Throughput, and GPU memory usage. (.csv).
 Please generate CSV file via Generate_CSV.py

 **An example of submission format can be found in Submission_Example folder**